Skip to contents

 }

-# Should use much higher MCMC iterations in practice (m)
+# Should use higher MCMC iterations in practice (m)

 pmmh_result <- pmmh(